azimuthadv/cs465finalproject/README.md

 7. Run the "rest-server.py" script in the cve-search folder to start the API server

 **Next, in order to set up the frontend:**
-1. Replace all occurrences of "162.243.5.105" with the address of the server you installed the backend on (or 127.0.0.1 if the backend is running on the same machine that is serving the frontend index.html file)
+1. Replace all occurrences of "162.243.5.105" in the "index.html" file with the address of the server you installed the backend on (or 127.0.0.1 if the backend is running on the same machine that is serving the "index.html" file)
 2. Use your favorite webserver application to host the index.html file

 Once the backend is properly set up and the references to the backend are correct within the frontend index.htm file, the visualization should load.
 Note that it takes a few seconds to load the (thousands) of unique vendors within the drop down selector.
 Be patient :)